Welcome to the FAQ page. The most commonly asked questions are answered below. If you don’t find your answer, ask us at

 The ELF can be secured with a chain or standard u-lock attached to the wheel and frame in a number of locations.
 The motor requires a key that can be removed when the vehicle is parked.

 The open design of the ELF helps preserve the sense of joy and freedom that is inherent in riding a bike while still offering a good deal of protection from the elements.
 We have ridden around in the rain and stayed quite dry.
 The open doors also provide an aerodynamic advantage regarding side winds.
 Great visibility, too!
 See the optional ELF Doors here.

 Sound systems, phone docks, mp3 player docks, etc. are optional accessories.

 Yes!
-SunTrust Bank’s “LightStream” division offers financing for Organic Transit vehicles with rates starting at 5.99% as of December 2014.
-Please contact us regarding further options.
+SunTrust Bank’s “LightStream” division offers financing for Organic Transit vehicles with rates starting at 5.49% as of December 2014.
+Please click on our Financing page for more information.